YinLiLin/CMplot/README.md

 #Note: if the ylim is setted, then CMplot will only plot the points among this interval,
 #       ylim can be vector or list, if it is a list, different traits can be assigned with
 #       different range at y-axis.
+#      'threshold' can be set for different traits, for example: threshold=list(c(1e-6,1e-4), NULL, 1e-5),
+#       each list contains a vector of thresholds for each trait, NULL means no threshould for correspoding trait.
 ```

 <p align="center">